MorrisMA/M16C5x/README.md

 ports are asserted whenever the ports are updated.
 This occurs during MOVWF instructions, or during read- modify-write operations such as XORF, MOVF, etc.

+(Clarification: RMW instructions do not generate read strobes in order to prevent the read portion of the operation from advancing a FIFO or generating a clear flag strobe in a status register.
+Instead, the data from the addressed I/O port is read "quietly", and only during the write portion of the RMW instruction is a strobe generated to write the result back to the addressed I/O port.
+Thus, RMW operations such as XORF can be used with status and FIFOs without corrupting their state.)

 Implementation
 --------------